BenjaminHalko/ThorVG-Unity/README.md

 ![Melting](https://github.com/user-attachments/assets/847718be-41db-4579-863b-b8951bae1e1c)

+## ⚠️ Disclaimer
+This is to a Proof of Concept, there are still many features missing such as:
+- Better animation controls
+  - Speed
+  - Loop Points
+  - Pause / Resume
+- Able to easily swap animations on the fly

 ## How to Use

 - Add the `LottieSprite` component to any object.
 It will then be rendered using `SpriteComponent`.
 It's that simple!